-During 2017 and 2018 the Old Royal Naval College is cleaning and conserving 40,000 square feet of the Painted Hall.
+For the last two years the Old Royal Naval College has been cleaning and conserving 40,000 square feet of the Painted Hall.
 This landmark project will return clarity, colour and vibrancy to Sir James Thornhill’s masterpiece.
 Importantly, the project will also create a more stable environment so that it will be many decades before the Painted Hall needs conserving again.

-From April 2017 visitors will have the opportunity to ascend 67 steps to a special observation deck and experience the drama of the vast lower hall ceiling up close.
+Until September 30th 2018 visitors have the opportunity to ascend 67 steps to a special observation deck and experience the drama of the vast lower hall ceiling up close.
 Painted Hall Ceiling Tours offer the chance to discover the painting’s hidden mysteries and learn about the new discoveries made as the project unfolds.
 This is the last chance to get within touching distance of one of the UK's most inspiring baroque masterpieces, and not to be missed.

-Thanks to major donations, grants and gifts from funding bodies will enable the Old Royal Naval College to embark on the landmark conservation of the Painted Hall.Read more
+Major donations, grants and gifts will enable the Old Royal Naval College to begin landmark conservation work on the Painted Hall.Read more

 Our specialist conservators Stephen Paine and Sophie Stewart have been undertaking trials in the Painted Hall.Read more